 How Do Allergens Reach the Carpet?

-A carpet might look neat from the outside, but a bunch of tiny little particles, or even microscopic organisms, could be residing inside it.
+A carpet might look neat from the outside, but a bunch of tiny particles, or even microscopic organisms, could be residing inside it.
 But how do they get there?

 Carrying Substances on Your Shoes